 Here’s wishing everyone a safe, sane Martin Luther King Jr. Day.

 So however you celebrate Martin Luther King Jr. Day, take a moment to reflect on how you can help in the struggle in the years to come.
-We’ll need every voice, every vote, and every action, from the greatest to the smallest, to win the battle over the forces of hate.
+We’ll need every voice, every vote, and every action, from the greatest to the smallest, to win the battle over the forces of ignorance and hate.
 As Warren Zevon wrote, They say love conquers all / You can’t start it like a car / You can’t stop it with a gun.